TheCarsonWest/nerd-emoji/python1/Operators.md

 ## Python [[Operators]]

 ### What are [[Operators]]?
- [[Operators]] are special symbols or [[Functions]] that perform specific operations on values.
+ [[Operators]] are special symbols or [[Python Functions]] that perform specific operations on values.
 They allow the manipulation, comparison, and modification of data in Python.

 ### How to Use [[Operators]]
  [[Operators]] can be used in expressions along with variables, values, and other operators.
 The result of an operation depends on the types of operands and the operator itself.